weigert/joycon-/README.md

 There were already a few for windows, and no complete ones in C++, so I made this.

+## What can it do?

+Gives you a clean C++ interface for:
+- Binding / Unbinding bluetooth joycons into your C++ program
+- Streaming input data into an accessible data structure
+- An event queue triggered by bound-joycon button / joystick inputs
+- Altering player lights, home lights, sending vibrations
+- Read the joycon internal colors

+It can't:
+- Read IR Camera Data
+- Set the Joycon Internal Colors

 ## Usage

 Simply copy the `joycon-core` folder to your source and include `joycon-core.cpp`.